maxbachmann/MMM-HideShowMove/README.md

 - **Bug Reports**:  Make sure you're running the latest version.
 If the issue(s) still persist: please open a clearly documented issue with a clear title.
 - **Minor Bug Fixes**: Please send a pull request with a clear explanation of the issue or a link to the issue it solves.
-- **Major Bug Fixes**: please discuss your approach in an GitLab issue before you start to alter a big part of the code.
+- **Major Bug Fixes**: please discuss your approach in an issue before you start to alter a big part of the code.
-- **New Features**: please please discuss in a GitLab issue before you start to alter a big part of the code.
+- **New Features**: please please discuss in a issue before you start to alter a big part of the code.
 Without discussion upfront, the pull request will not be accepted / merged.

 ## Planned